systemd/systemd/docs/GVARIANT-SERIALIZATION.md

 # GVariant D-Bus Message Serialization

-We stay close to the original dbus1 framing as possible, but make certain changes to adapt for GVariant. dbus1 has the following
+We stay as close to the original dbus1 framing as possible, but make certain changes to adapt for GVariant. dbus1 has the following
 framing: